Cable Tray | Ladder Systems and Fittings for Cable Management

 Exposure to Moisture: In environments where trays are exposed to high levels of moisture or potential flooding, opt for materials with high corrosion resistance, such as stainless steel or fiberglass.
 Galvanized steel trays may also be suitable for moderate moisture conditions but may require additional protective coatings.

 Chemical Exposure: For environments with exposure to chemicals, choose materials that can withstand chemical corrosion.
-Fiberglass trays and stainless steel trays are typically preferred in such settings due to their chemical resistance properties.
+Fiberglass trays and stainless steel cable tray are typically preferred in such settings due to their chemical resistance properties.
+These materials ensure the safe and effective management of cables in environments where exposure to harsh chemicals is a concern.

 Temperature Variations: Extreme temperature fluctuations can affect the performance and durability of cable trays.
 Ensure that the material you select can handle the temperature range of the installation environment.
 Fiberglass trays are often used in extreme temperatures, both hot and cold, due to their thermal stability.